 The Company records the fair value of the interest rate swaps as an asset or liability on its balance sheet.
 Interest rate swaps are considered to be a Level 2 item.
-The following table shows the interest rate swap assets as of December 31, 2022 and December 31, 2021:
+The following table shows the interest rate swap assets as of December 31, 2023 and December 31, 2022:

-Derivatives designated as hedging instruments (in

-thousands of U.S. Dollars) Balance Sheet location Decem ber 31, 2022 December 31, 2021 Current portion of Interest rate swap derivative assets \$ 1,468 254 Non - current portion of Interest rate swap derivative assets \$ - 795
+Derivatives designated as hedging instruments (in thousands of U.S. Dollars) Balance Sheet location Dece ember 31, 2023 December 31, 2022 Current portion of derivative Interest rate swap assets \$ 1,468 Interest rate swap Non - current portion of derivative assets \$

-The following table shows the interest rate swap assets not designated as hedging instruments as of December 31, 2022 and December 31, 2021:
+The following table shows the interest rate swap assets not designated as hedging instruments as of December 31, 2023 and December 31, 2022:

-Derivatives not designated as hedging instruments (in thousands of U.S. Dollars) Balance Sheet location December 31, 2022 December 31, 2021 thousands of U.S. Dollars) Balance Sheet location Current portion of Decem lber 51, 2022 December 31, 2021 Interest rate swap derivative assets \$ 3.459 53 Non - current portion of φ 5,759 55 Interact rate swap derivative assets ¢ 187 Interest rate swap derivative assets φ 187
+Derivatives not designated as hedging instruments (in thousands of U.S. Dollars) Balance Sheet location Dec ember 31, 2023 December 31, 2022 Current portion of derivative Interest rate swap assets \$ 3,459 Interest rate swap Non - current portion of derivative assets \$